mjmiranda14/L1JetTag/eff/README.md

 - **WARNING:** This clustering algorithm creates jets based on their pT and delta-R values for a given threshold.
 So, some events may have 0 or even 1 jet in total.
 	- Therefore, you should expect a discrepancy in the number of entries (datapoints) for the lead and sublead plots compared to the total events used.
+	- Especially when using PUPPI particles as there may not be enough candidates for 12 jets

-- the 12 plots are saved as png files and are labeled as follows: 'h_AllPt.png', 'h_LeadPt.png', 'h_SubLeadPt.png'
+- the 12 plots are saved as png files and are labeled as follows: 'AllPt.png', 'LeadPt.png', 'SubLeadPt.png'

 - One may change aspects of the plots (title, axis title and range, bins, etc.) as normal by editing before the plot and canvas are drawn
 ---